ABF-QC/Final_Project/README.md

 </br></br>

-**Methane Mean Global Concentration**
+**Grenhouse Gases (Carbon dioxide and Methane)**

 The data were interpolated with a polynomal method to get yearly data and to removed the discontinuities between the various dataset.
-The results were a complete dataset including the observations and the prediction for every SSP scenario.
+The results were a complete dataset including the observations and the prediction yearly for every SSP scenario from 1850 to 2099.

 Here are the [files](data/GreenHouse_Gases/processed/).